 In response to this risk assessment, Harvard Bioscience has an approved risk management plan, through which the conflict minerals program is implemented, managed and monitored.
-Refer to stage 1 and 2 of the due diligence process.
-"Fails" are a risk that is dealt with by implementing Supplier Corrective action measures which ensures Harvard Bioscience suppliers have policies and procedures in place that will produce the necessary data in an accurate manner.
-All this data is than verified through an assessment of supporting data, including smelter info, in stage 2.
+"Fails" are a risk that is dealt with by implementing supplier corrective action measures which ensures Harvard Bioscience suppliers have policies and procedures in place that will produce the necessary data in an accurate manner.
+All this data is than verified through an assessment of supporting data, including smelter info.
 Updates to this risk assessment are provided regularly to senior management.

-As part of our risk management plan, to ensure suppliers understand our expectations we have provided both video, recorded training and documented instructions through Assent Compliance As the program progresses, contacts via email and phone by Harvard Bioscience Inc., procurement team members will be completed as an escalation to ensure the importance of a response via EICC-GeSI forms to Assent and the required cooperation for compliance to the Conflict Minerals rules will be emphasized.
+As part of our risk management plan, to ensure suppliers understand our expectations we have provided both video, recorded training and documented instructions through Assent.
+As the program progresses, contacts via email and phone by Harvard Bioscience procurement team members will be completed as an escalation to ensure the importance of a response via CMRTs to Assent and the required cooperation for compliance to the Conflict Minerals rules will be emphasized.

-As described in our conflict minerals policy, we engage any of our suppliers whom we have reason to believe are supplying us with 3TG from sources that may support conflict in the DRC or any adjoining country to establish an alternative source of 3TG that does not support such conflict, as provided in the OECD guidance.
+As described in our conflict minerals policy, we engage any of our suppliers whom we have reason to believe are supplying us with 3TGs from sources that may support conflict in the Covered Countries to establish an alternative source of 3TG that does not support such conflict, as provided in the OECD guidance.
 We have found no instances where it was necessary to terminate a contract or find a replacement supplier.